 - model deeds of variation for NEC3 and JCT standard form contracts.

-Our colleagues recently discussed in a blog the mixed messages received by the construction industry on how projects should proceed in a landscape of general, but not construction-specific, restrictions.
+the mixed messages received by the construction industry on how projects should proceed in a landscape of general, but not construction-specific, restrictions.

 While the additional guidance does not offer an explicit view on whether projects should continue in the current climate, by choosing to focus on construction, the government has certainly shown that it envisages works are likely to be paused or scaled back and that the emphasis is on adapting to ensure the financial health of supply chains and continuity of services.